Aruna Suresh

 Aruna Suresh (born 19 February 1950) is a former judge of the Orissa High Court in India.
-She also served at the Delhi High Court.
-She gained public attention after an association of lawyers boycotted her courtroom in Odisha, following her request to a senior counsel to refrain from intervening in a case where he was not involved.
+She also served on the Delhi High Court.
+She gained public attention after an association of lawyers boycotted her courtroom in Odisha, following her request to a senior counsel to refrain from intervening in a case where he was not representing any of the parties involved.

 Career

 Suresh qualified into the Delhi Judicial Service in 1973, and initially served in the lower judiciary in Delhi in several capacities, including subordinate civil judge, metropolitan magistrate, insolvency judge, judge of the small causes court, and rent controller.
 Between 1987 and 1991, she was also the secretary for legal aid services in the district courts in Delhi.

 In 1991, Suresh joined the Delhi Higher Judicial Service.
 She worked as a district and sessions judge, and also served as a special judge for cases prosecuted under the Narcotic Drugs and Psychotropic Substances Act, for cases investigated by the Central Bureau of Investigation, and a sessions judge in the Mahila Adalat (Women's Court).
 In addition to hearing criminal cases, Suresh worked as an additional district judge, hearing civil cases.
 In 2006, she was appointed the chief district and sessions judge for Delhi.